stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 techniques at a fraction of the cost and in less time.
 This document provides guidelines for installing and running AlphaFold in user space on Sherlock.

+!!!
+Note "Immediate access to Boltz-1"

+    [Boltz][url_boltz] is an open-source AI model released by MIT, designed to accurately model complex biomolecular interactions, and that achieves state-of-the-art performance at the level of AlphaFold 3.

+    To access Boltz-1 on Sherlock, you can simply load the `py-boltz` module, in the `biology` category, and start predicting structures:

+    ```
+    $ ml biology py-boltz
+    $ boltz predict <input_path> --use_msa_server
+    ```

 ## Alphafold 3

 ### Installing Alphafold 3 on Sherlock